A lot or a little?

-Eager-to-please material offers an unsuccessful mix of warm relationships, stark brutality and hit 1990s rock songs.
-A couple of charming moments, like the dance-teaching scene, are undermined by a predictable, violence ridden story.
+It's eager to please, but this sequel offers an unsuccessful mix of warm relationships, stark brutality, and hit 1990s rock songs.
+A couple of charming moments, like the dance-teaching scene, are undermined by a predictable, violence-ridden story.
 "I don't think you know anything about girls!" bleats a reckless female teenager, being straightened out by the martial-arts wisdom of a kindly old Japanese karate master.
 Folks behind this movie don't seem to know much about girls.
 Or boys.
-Or grownups.
+Or grown-ups.
 But they sure know how to stage a fight.

 The gender change does this Karate Kid sequel little good.
 In fact, it adds a disturbing sexual threat when the slavering jocks chase Julie through the deserted high school at night.
 Newcomer Hilary Swank and most of her fellow high schoolers all look to be in their mid-20s.
 The gentle, cross-cultural, cross-generational friendship between Miyagi and his new student is undercut by inevitable brawls.
-Whether with creeps in the classroom (just what young viewers need, more images of black-clad school predators) or rednecks at a gas station, fisticuffs are never far off.
+Whether with creeps in the classroom or drunks at a gas station, fisticuffs are never far off.